-With the holiday season fast approaching now is as good a time as any to review what we’re really getting at outlet stores.
-This isn’t meant to discourage people from shopping at outlets, it’s just to advise and to make us better shoppers.
+With the holiday season fast approaching, now is as good a time as any to review what we’re really getting at outlet stores.
+This isn’t meant to discourage people from shopping at outlets; it’s just to advise and to make us better shoppers.

 Overall, you can save money at an outlet store.
 The same principles that apply to regular shopping apply at an outlet store.
-You need to know what your buying and how much it should cost.
+You need to know what you’re buying and how much it should cost.

 Outlet stores of days gone by

 Most major retailers had a few outlet stores scattered around the country.
 Many were located far outside metropolitan areas, often in nearly unmarked and not-so-glamorous strip malls.
 These outlets were purposely placed in out-of-the-way places so they would not compete with the retail stores.
-Despite the almost rundown quality of some of these stores, you really got a $60 jacket that was once hung on a rack in the retail store for $20.
+Despite the almost rundown quality of some of these stores, you really got a $60 jacket that once hung on a rack in the retail store for $20.